 The Company is hereafter collectively referred to as "we," "us" or "our."
 COBNA and CONA are collectively referred to as the "Banks."
-Certain business terms used in this document are defined in the Glossary of this report.
+Certain business terms used in this document are defined in the "Glossary and Acronyms" section of this Report.

-We also offer products outside of the United States principally through Capital One (Europe) plc ("COEP"), an indirect subsidiary of COBNA organized and located in the United Kingdom ("U.K."), and through a branch of COBNA in Canada.
-COEP has authority, among other things, to provide credit card and installment loans.
-Our branch of COBNA in Canada has the authority to provide credit card loans.
+We also offer products outside of the United States ("U.S.") principally through Capital One (Europe) plc ("COEP"), an indirect subsidiary of COBNA organized and located in the United Kingdom ("U.K."), and through a branch of COBNA in Canada.
+COEP has authority, among other things, to provide credit card loans.
+Our branch of COBNA in Canada also has the authority to provide credit card loans.